Seafarer form 419

 Refer to the current issue of Marine order 70 series (70, 71, 72, 73 and 74).

-Application for sea service assessment
+More information about sea service assessment

 Follow the steps below for sea service assessment to obtain a certificate of competency, certificate of recognition or restricted certificate of recognition.